 There’s no way around it: I bought a Nintendo 3DS – and a Circle Pad Pro – for Resident Evil: Revelations.
 Since finishing the game, my 3DS has relegated to StreetPass collection, and I literally have no idea where I put that bloody peripheral.
 Oops.

-Fast forward to today, and Capcom has ported the handheld horror title to Wii U, PC, Xbox 360 and PS3.
+Fast forward to 2013 and Capcom ported the handheld horror title to Wii U, PC, Xbox 360 and PS3.
 Perhaps in response to the… well, lacklustre reception… Resident Evil 6 received, Revelations is a great way to steer the franchise back to its traditional horror roots on consoles.
+Fast forward to today, and the title is now available on Xbox One and PS4.

-Set between Resident Evil 4 and 5, Revelations stars Chris Redfield and Jill Valentine – although split up this time around, and with different partners – as they work for the newly formed BSAA.
+Revelations is set between Resident Evil 4 and 5 and stars Chris Redfield and Jill Valentine – although split up this time around, and with different partners – as they work for the newly formed BSAA.
 Twists, turns and horror all make frequent appearances as you investigate a spooky cruise ship in an attempt to take down the evil Il Veltro organisation.

 Surprisingly, the game looks fairly decent on your TV screen or PC monitor, even though the game started out on a handheld unit.
 Backgrounds, lighting effects and the like are comparable to titles developed specifically for consoles, but unfortunately, characters and enemies look a little underdone and plastic when you stop to take a good look at them.